Windows 8 RT

 • Remote Desktop client (no host mode)

-• Workplace Join (with 8.1)
+• Workplace Join (added in 8.1)

 • VPN support